5 Reasons you Should Add EMDR to your Psychotherapy Toolbox

 Curious about Enrolling in a Basic EMDR Training?

 Envision Workshops Inc. has launched its new digital-first basic EMDR training program which offers a unique, one-of-a-kind learning experience.
+Our Summer 2021 cohort is currently accepting registrants.

 Discover why this training program is so unique by clicking here.